tongyliu/MediVision/web/api/README.md

     npm install apidoc -g

-And then run the following
+And then run the following in this directory

-    apidoc -i ./ -o apidoc/
+    ./bin/generate_api.sh

 And then you can view the API documentation page in `apidoc/index.html` Or by open